jmervine/vlad-push/README.md

 ## VARIABLES:

 * `repository::`
-** Vlad config param, should be set to a directory location to use as repo on remote server(s) :repository => "/tmp/repo"
+ * Vlad config param, should be set to a directory location to use as repo on remote server(s) `:repository => "/tmp/repo"`
 * `extract_file::`
-** Name of tarball that vlad-push will generate, we suggest changing this
+ * Name of tarball that vlad-push will generate, we suggest changing this
 * `extract_dir::`
-** Path to a directory that we will create the extract in, defaults to "/tmp"
+ * Path to a directory that we will create the extract in, defaults to "/tmp"
 * `domain::`
-** See remote_task :domain variable
+ * See remote_task :domain variable
 * `ssh_flags::`
-** See remote_task :ssh_flags variable
+ * See remote_task :ssh_flags variable
 * `rsync_flags::`
-** See remote_task :rsync_flags variable
+ * See remote_task :rsync_flags variable

 ## ACKKNOWLEDGEMENTS:

 * http://rubyhitsquad.com/ for creating Vlad.
-* jbarnette for (https://github.com/jbarnette/vlad-git "vlad-git") which was used as a template for 1.0.0.
+* jbarnette for [vlad-git](https://github.com/jbarnette/vlad-git "vlad-git") which was used as a template for 1.0.0.
-* (https://github.com/retr0h "retr0h") who turned me on to Vlad.
+* [retr0h](https://github.com/retr0h "retr0h") who turned me on to Vlad.

 ## LICENSE: